pamun/pyvest/README.md

 # PyVest

-PyVest is a Python library that provides tools for investment.
+PyVest is a Python library that provides tools for investment analysis.

 ## Risk-return trade-off graph